A Thousand Years of Peace! Book 2

 “We got to go.
 That’s dad who just got a black lanyard.”
 Diego pulled on Jesus’s arm.

-“We are really doing this.”
-Pete announced in a loud voice.
-All around him hundreds of minute men agreed.
+“We are really doing this,” Pete announced in a loud voice.
+All around him the hundred of the Minutemen and women agreed.

 The people of José María Chetumal worked hard and the next day when another group of riders came into town with two jeeps with machine guns mounted on top of each, they had the same result with one exception.
 One man got hit with one of the machine guns.
-The ten rounds that was fired from the machine gun when reflected back took the head off of the gunner.
-That sparked the twenty six riders and the second jeep into action.
-The battle was over within a handful of minutes.
+Many of the ten rounds that were fired from the machine gun when reflected back took the head off of the gunner.
+That sparked the twenty-six riders and the second jeep into action.
+The battle was over within a handful of seconds.
 Jesus had the AR-15.
-He killed the second gunner and when the drivers dismounted their jeeps, drawing their revolvers they only got one round off.
+He killed the second machine gunner and when the drivers dismounted their jeeps, drawing their revolvers they only got one round off each.

-At this battle, there was thousands more people watching.
+At this battle, there were thousands of more people watching.
 This was indeed a miracle.
 One round fired by Jesus and the result was 30 of the dead riders on the ground unmoving.
 Lorenzo called for his team to take care of the horses and jeeps.
-The fruit bins were getting full with rifles, pistols and ammunition.
-Poncho, Brad and Tony had a quick talk.
+The fruit bins were getting full of rifles, pistols, and ammunition.
+Poncho, Brad, and Tony had a quick talk.

 Poncho was concerned about his son regarding how the killing might affect him.
-He went to his son, “Jesus can you take us to God?”
+He went to his son, “Jesus can you take us and the dead riders to God?”

 “I am very proud of you.”
 Poncho shared.

 “You did good shooting that man.
 If you had not, he may have hurt one or more of our friends and neighbors.”
 Poncho shared.